 To help your philodendron grow healthily and happily, keep it in a well-lit spot, and don’t overwater.
 They only really need watered once the soil on top of the plant has dried up.
 You should have your philodendron thriving in no time.

 Not only beautiful in nature, the Peace Lily is known for removing harmful toxins in the air that come from acetone and alcohol.
 Nail polish remover, varnishes, paints and other substances contain acetone that can result in headaches, lack of coordination and low energy levels.
 While removing these toxins, Peace lilies also help to add moisture to the air, making it better for breathing and respiratory health.

 Worried about buying a house plant and it dying 3 weeks later?
 You can rest assured the low-maintenance Peace Lily can survive without direct sunlight and is very hard to kill, even if you forget to water it for a while – although we would not recommend doing this!

 House plants are also known for their stress-reducing properties.
 Studies from the Journal of Physiological Anthropology show that developments in technology can increase levels of stress, but interaction with indoor plants may reduce this by suppressing autonomic nervous system activity in young adults.

 Another study shows that being surrounded by house plants while studying or working can improve your cognitive skills.
 This includes increasing creativity levels, productivity, concentration and even memory.
 There’s no better reason to introduce some lush foliage to your work desk or study nook.

 Last but not least, house plants can help to beat the winter blues.
-Our favourite choice is a Phalaneopsis Orchid because they last a considerably long time.
-The flowers on this house plant open up for months at a time, and then re-bloom for years to come.
-It’s like having an ever-lasting bouquet of flowers right in your bedroom or lounge!
+One of our favorite options for this are Phalaenopsis Orchid - because they are long-lasting and have strikingly vibrant flowers.
+The flowers on orchids open up for months at a time, and then re-bloom for years to come.
+It’s like having an ever-lasting bouquet of flowers right in your bedroom or living-area.